 I looked out the window at the snow, still falling in great globs.
 Big mistake.

 I put the old jacket on over mine, and commenced with step one.
 All set.
 I found the keys and opened the balky old door that led to the back yard.
 Step two, no problem.
-Step 3, ugh.
+Step three, ugh.
 I had some gloves but they weren’t designed for this.
-The ladder was really cold, and the gloves were sticking to the freezing metal rungs
+The ladder was really cold, and the gloves were sticking to the freezing metal rungs.

 I passed the first ledge.
 Only 100 feet to go.
 I could only climb 2 or 3 steps now, then hook an arm over a rung, and rest.
 Wind was sending the snow sideways.
 Looking down, all I could see was the ladder in violent perspective, disappearing into blackness.

 Step 4.
 Undo the bolts!
 Well, not quite yet.
 By then I should have been at the second deck.
 I was definitely ready for the second deck.
 But where was it?

 The second deck was nowhere in sight.
 Keep climbing.
 What else could I do?
 Keep climbing.
 My brain is shutting down.
 It's just too cold.